-Rural Buffer areas generally do not have sewer and water, but are appropriate for agricultural, low density residential, and other uses allowed by zoning.
+Rural Buffer areas do not have sewer and water, but are appropriate for agriculture uses and some infill with low density residential.
 Typically this buffer is located on the fringe between rural and more urbanized areas.
 Rezoning requests for more intensive uses should be limited, especially those requiring extended utility service.